Statistical Process Control Workshop

 All lecture materials, notes, and examples will be supplied to participants.
 These resources will assist you back at the plant to incorporate SPC or recharge your existing SPC program.

-David A. Irish is the Dairy Processing Specialist for the Western Dairy Center at Utah State University.
+David A. Irish is the Aggie Creamery Manager at Utah State University.
 He has over 20 years of experience as a Production and Quality Manager in various aspects of the food industry.
 He has a BS degree in Food Science from Utah State University and is currently working on a Master Degree in Food Microbiology and Safety.
 Dave is a sanitation expert with a diverse background in plant sanitation and trouble shooting.
 He has developed and taught the material in the course over the last three-years.